Ski tour to Rasletinden

 Follow roughly the same route downhill, choosing the inclination after your skills and liking while keeping clear of terrain prone to avalanches.
 The last two kilometers over the Valdresflye plateau you may need to skate and push yourself foward with your poles in order to avoid putting your ski skins back on.

 If you wish for a longer tour, you can continue west from the saddle towards Kalvehøgde.
 There are several summit points on the massif, and you will encounter a couple of narrow passages that might feel exposed in icy snow conditions.

-Please be aware that avalanches can occur in hillsides with inclinations lower than 30 degrees and that is is you who is responsible for making the right choices.
+Please be aware that avalanches can occur in hillsides with inclinations lower than 30 degrees and that it is you who is responsible for making the right choices.

-Safety: Rasletinden on skies is an off-piste mountain ski tour.
+Safety: Rasletinden on skis is an off-piste mountain ski tour.
 Read our safety information here before you set out.